sycarion/5eSRDs/srds/a5e/source/a5esrd_VRC.md

 Tools of Science

-Additionally at 1st level you gain an engineerís toolbox which is your tool of science.
+Additionally at 1st level you gain an engineer√≠s toolbox which is your tool of science.

 Analytical Attack